Page images

 VI.

 eventuated in the arrest of capt.
-John Smith, on the sect. absurd charge of an intention to murder the council, usurp the government, and make himself king of 1607.
+John Smith, on the SECT. absurd charge of an intention to murder the council, usurp the government, and make himself king of 1607.
 Virginia; and he was accordingly kept in close confinement during the remainder of the voyage.
 Smith was, perhaps, the most extraordinary personage, of whom the early histories of North America havé made mention.
-The accounts of his adventures in the east of Europe, seem rather to have been bor: rowed from some romance of the thirteenth century than taken from any real scenes of life.
+The accounts of his adventures in the east of Europe, seem rather to have been borrowed from some romance of the thirteenth century than taken from any real scenes of life.
 After these adventures, he had returned to England, his native country, and had accidentally formed an acquaintance with captain Gosnold, in the height of the zeal of the latter for colonising America.
 Gosnold rightly conceiving that Smith's active genius was peculiarly fitted for such an undertaking, communicated his schemes to him.
 They were ardently embraced by him, and he embarked with the other colonists for America.

-Thus disturbed by internal dissensions, the little feet left the West Indies, on the third of April, 1607, but not falling in with the land for three days after their reckoning was out, serious propositions, were made for returning to England.
+Thus disturbed by internal dissensions, the little fleet left the West Indies, on the third of April, 1607, but not falling in with the land for three days after their reckoning was out, serious propositions were made for returning to England.
 The place of their destination was the old disastrous situation at Roanoke; but fortunately they were overtaken by a storm, which drove them to the mouth of the Chesapeake, which they entered on the twenty-sixth of April.
 The promontory on the south side of the entrance into the bay, they called Cape Henry, in. honour of the then prince of Wales, who died not

 VI.

-The first colony
+The first

 ginia un